waleedahmed0710/makeitwave.com/docs/data/docs/software/distributors/source/miscellaneous.rst

 Appendixes
 ~~~~~~~~~~~~~~~~~~~~~~~

-Appendix A, B, C, D, E, and F, described below and attached hereto, are incorporated into this Agreement wherever referenced.
+Appendix A, B, C described below and attached hereto, are incorporated into this Agreement wherever referenced.

-- Appendix A	Description of Software
+- Appendix A	Distribution Licence Fee(s), Commission(s), Royalties
-- Appendix B	Software Transaction Fee
+- Appendix B	Description of Item(s) to be Distributed
-- Appendix C	Request For Quote
+- Appendix C	Full Distribution Proceedure
-- Appendix D	Sample Beta Release Schedule (illustrative only)
-- Appendix E	Training Service